 Suppliers acquire natural gas from producers or other suppliers and sell it to other suppliers or to consumers in the liberalised market on terms and conditions freely agreed among the parties.
-To enable suppliers to conduct their business, transporters and distributors are under an obligation to grant access to their network in exchange for regulated tolls and fees.
-Royal Decree-Law 6/2009 has appointed the companies that can supply consumers under the last resort supply system.
+In order to enable suppliers to conduct their business, transporters and distributors are under an obligation to grant access to their network in exchange for regulated tolls and fees.
+Royal Decree-Law no. 6/2009 has appointed the companies that can supply consumers under the last resort supply system.